RakhithJK/dbeaver-cloudbeaver-wiki/SQL-Editor.md

 | Alt+T                      | Open SQL Editor in separate browser tab |

 ### Statement Execution
-To execute the statement place cursor on the line with the statement or select part of the script.
-Press the `Run` icon in the left toolbar or use the `Ctrl+Enter` shortcut.
+Place the cursor on the line with the statement or select part of the script to execute the statement.
+Click on the `Run` icon in the left toolbar or use the `Ctrl+Enter` shortcut.
 The result of the statement execution will be shown under the script editor area.
 Results will be grouped (`Result - 1 (1)`, `Result - 1 (2)`) if statement execution is finished with more than one result.

 ![Statement Execution](https://github.com/dbeaver/cloudbeaver/wiki/images/sql_editor/sql-editor-results.png)

 ### Script Execution
+Click on the `Script` icon in the left toolbar or use the `Alt+X` shortcut to execute the script.
+The summary result will be shown in the `Statistics` tab, and results will be shown in separate `Result` tabs.

 ![Script Execution](https://github.com/dbeaver/cloudbeaver/wiki/images/sql_editor/sql-editor-script-executing.png)